• Skip to primary navigation

 Once you have a month of data, simply multiply this number by 12 to get a rough estimate of your annual consumption.
 Add an extra 20% to that final number to account for smaller yields and produce from a home garden.

-Now that you have a clear picture of how many vegetables and the specific types that your family likes, you can start formulating a plan.
-Every family has different preferences, and you have probably noticed certain veggies that your family eats a ton of.
+Now that you have a clear picture of the number of vegetables and the specific types that your family likes, you can start formulating a plan.
+Every family has different preferences, and you have probably noticed certain veggies that your family eats a lot of.

 How Much to Plant Per Person